Genetic engineering debate:

 Some people react to some food types.
 Transferring allergenic genes can result in contamination of natural foods and open up the range of allergic foods for people.
-For example, an allergenic Brazil-nut gene was inserted to a transgenic soya bean variety, but luckily the effect was noticed before it was released into the market.
+For example, an allergenic Brazil-nut gene was inserted into a transgenic soya bean variety, but luckily the effect was noticed before it was released into the market.

 — Source: Weighing the GMO arguments.
 FAO

-There is also concerns about the environment.
+There are also concerns about the environment.
 The use of heavy chemicals on crops means that the land will absorb the chemical residue.
 Weeds that were killed will contain chemical residue, posing a threat to soils and living organisms in them.

 Hundreds of millions of people in the world are malnourished and hungry.
 Where is the food going to come from if we depend on natural farming practices that we have used all along?
 Many people speaking for the use of GMOs say that the technology will make farmers in the developing world (and all over the world) combat drought, pests, and weeds more effectively and increase yields at local levels.
 Local farmers will need less effort to produce a higher yield.

 Our reading for the lesson included these sources:

 1. Genetic Engineering Benefits: Promise vs. Performance, Union of Concerned Scientists: http://www.ucsusa.org/food_and_agriculture/our-failing-food-system/genetic-engineering/genetic-engineering-benefits.html

 2. Genetically Engineered Animals, U.S. Food and Drug Administration: http://www.fda.gov/AnimalVeterinary/DevelopmentApprovalProcess/GeneticEngineering/GeneticallyEngineeredAnimals/ucm113605.htm